- GENDER PARITY: THE ROLE OF WOMEN IN PHILANTHROPIC DECISION MAKING

 ARCHERY

 Pick up a bow, launch an arrow, and the spirit of an archer may possess you.
-Attend the archery session to learn about this ancient art used for hunting, warring, and for peaceful relaxation.
+Attend the archery session to learn about this ancient art used for hunting, warring, and peaceful relaxation.
 We’ll talk about proper stance and form, eye dominance, aim, how to grip the bow, draw the string and how to use a consistent anchor point.
 We’ll also discuss how to select archery equipment to fit you and your needs.

 BOTOX